 Universities used to rely on brochures, ads, campus tours, alumni magazines and more to tell their story and give students information about campus life and what they had to offer.

 But now marketers can help create that feeling with relevant (and personalized) content.

 For example, Goshen College’s “What should I major in?” quiz is a helpful, shareable piece of content that both empathizes with their student experience and provides value.

 “It’s about making a deeper connection.
 We’re trying to build the relationship between digital and social and connect all of these experiences.
 Marketing isn’t a dirty word.
 It’s there to help you tell your story,” said Harrison.

 And telling that story with your students at the center makes for a more engaged group of students during their university journey.

 As a higher education marketer, you have a lot of challenges.
 And, working through them is no small feat.
 Aligning teams, getting cross-departmental buy-in, and wrangling resources requires a significant lift from a lot of people.

 But when done well, your teams will be better equipped to leverage data, differentiate from other universities, and form stronger relationships with current and prospective students—and ultimately, recruit, enroll, and retain more students.

-Your website can be at the center of that effort.
+Your website can be at the center of your higher education marketing strategy.